frankframework/frank-manual/docs/source/gettingStarted/horizonsTransform.rst

 This can be done with an XSLT transformation, see https://www.w3schools.com/xml/xsl_intro.asp.
 The Frank!Framework defines a pipe ``<XsltPipe>`` that does XSLT transformations.
-You can make an XSLT stylesheet ``<project directory>/configurations/NewHorizons/booking2destinations.xsl`` and give it the following contents:
+You can make an XSLT stylesheet ``projects/gettingStarted/configurations/NewHorizons/booking2destinations.xsl`` and give it the following contents:

 .. literalinclude:: ../../../src/gettingStarted/configurations/NewHorizons/booking2destinations.xsl